universal-ctags/ctags/docs/optlib.rst

 Exuberant-ctags allows just one of the specified groups in a regex pattern to be used as a part of the name of a tagEntry.

-Universal-ctags allows using the other groups in the regex pattern.
+Universal Ctags allows using the other groups in the regex pattern.

 An optlib parser can have its specific fields.
 The groups can be used as a value of the fields of a tagEntry.